Filming in the Park

-Carlsbad Caverns National Park, in southeastern New Mexico, is known for its highly decorated limestone caves and for the spacious Chihuahuan Desert.
+Carlsbad Caverns National Park is known for its highly decorated limestone caves within the spacious Chihuahuan Desert.
 From its vast cave systems to its rugged canyon country, Carlsbad Caverns offers a variety of locations for commercial filming.

-The park was established in 1923 to preserve, for the benefit and enjoyment of the American people, its unique natural and cultural features.
-All filming activities will be conducted in a manner that ensures park resources and our visitors' experiences are protected.
+The park was established in 1923 to preserve, for the benefit and enjoyment of people, its unique natural and cultural features.
+All filming activities will be conducted in a manner that ensures park resources and visitors' experiences are protected.

-Filming in any cave can be a complex endeavor due to low light conditions, limited access to cave areas, and difficulties in transporting equipment within caves.
+Filming in any cave can be a complex endeavor due to low light conditions, limited access, and difficulties in transporting equipment within caves.
 For these reasons, a scouting trip to the park, well in advance of filming, is strongly recommended.

 Generally, commercial filming is permitted in Carlsbad Cavern during the evening hours when the cave is closed.
-This facilitates the filming activities with fewer disruptions to visitors and production crews alike.
+This facilitates the filming activities with fewer disruptions to visitors and production crews.

 The National Park Service (NPS) encourages filming and photography when it will promote the protection and public enjoyment of park resources and it assists the NPS in fulfilling its mission.